idvorkin/idvorkin.github.io/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: "Igor Says ..."
+title: "Why?"
 tags:
 ---

-Ira Glass, the host of This American Life, eloquently explains this blog's Raison d'Etre.
+Ira Glass, the host of This American Life, eloquently explains this blog's Raison d'Etre in the video below.

 <br/>